Smile Foundation of Bali: Activities

 The foundation provides pre- and post-operative support and helps to organise treatment for people suffering from craniofacial disabilities.
 Part of this involves identifying those in need, both in Bali and the surrounding Indonesian islands, as per David David's initial request.
 Once identified, the patients are sent either to the Sanglah General Hospital or the Dharma Husada Hospital in Denpasar, or, in the more serious cases, to the Australian Craniofacial Unit at the Women's and Children's Hospital in Adelaide, South Australia.
 This may involve organising visas, passports and flights for the patients.
 For patients being treated in Denpasar, the Smile House provides accommodation, as well as educational services to the parents — in particular as regards post-operative care.

 Funding and operation

 Much of the funding comes from donations from both individuals and organisations.
 For example, the Australian Consulate General in Bali, working with the Smile Foundation, provided funding for seventy children to have craniofacial surgery in 2006.
-Charity events, such as Adam Gyorgy's piano performance in 2006, are also important to the foundation.

-In November 2011, the Commonwealth Bank WTA tennis tournament in Bali will raise money for the charity auctioning works of art of participating artists such as Joël BLANC.

 Additional funds are raised the Smile Shop, which sells secondhand goods, largely from expatriates, but also increasingly old stock from local shops and linen from hotels.
 The Smile Shop is staffed entirely by volunteers.

-The foundation is run by three paid employees, based at their office in the Smile House.
-In addition, Mary Northmore-Aziz is the chairperson, with Dr. David David and Dr A. A. Asmarajaya listed as advisers.
-The board includes Dr A. A. Asmarajaya, Denise Finney, Eko Prabowo and Sarita Newson.